 - The procedure for transfer is as follows:

-- Fill up the transaction form and indicate that it is a transfer.
+- Fill up the transfer form and indicate that it is a transfer.

 - Both the transferor and the transferee must sign the form.

 If the transferee is not an account holder, then the transferee has to open an account by filling in the Application Form (Individual).